 Geo Experiments Use synthetic control methodologies to assign test and control groups.
 High‑spend digital (Meta, YouTube, CTV) & offline (OOH, TV) Needs ≥20 markets, spend balance

-Time‑Series On/Off Alternate campaign on vs. off by week/day Channels lacking geo controls Sensitive to seasonality, halo effects
+Time-series On/Off Tests Alternate campaign on vs. off by week/day Channels lacking geo controls Sensitive to seasonality, halo effects

-Here’s the detailed overview about the Types of Incrementality Testing
+Here’s the detailed overview of the Types of Incrementality Testing

 1. Geo Experiments

-• Geo experiments work by pairing a group of geographic (test) markets such as DMA, with a control group, algorithmically built to precisely mimic the historical performance trends of the test group.
+• Geo experiments work by pairing a group of geographic (test) markets, such as Designated Market Areas (DMAs), with a control group, algorithmically built to precisely mimic the historical performance trends of the test group.
 A change in marketing is then applied to the test group, and the resulting lift is measured by comparing its performance against the control group.

 • This method is especially effective for high-investment channels like Meta, YouTube, connected TV (CTV), out-of-home (OOH), and linear TV.